MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/README.md

    → We expect our leader(s) to help the team stay aligned while valuing all input.

 6. **Building Trust**
-   → Cognitive trust through accountability and transparency; affective trust through empathy and connection.
+   → Cognitive trust through accountability and transparency.
+   Affective trust through empathy and connection.

 7. **Conflict Resolution**
-   → When trust is damaged, we aim to restore it through honesty, accountability, and consistent actions.
+   → We aim to restore damaged trust through accountability and consistent actions.

 8. **Purpose-Driven Communication**
    → Use discussion to explore ideas and debate to make decisions.